ThemeBoy/SportsPress/readme.txt

 Manage the columns you would like to calculate and display in league tables.

-To add a new column, League Tables > Edit Columns > Add New Create a Title that you want to use as the column label, the Key will automatically be generated but you do have the option to change it here.
+Create a Title that you want to use as the column label, the Key will automatically be generated but you do have the option to change it here.

 You can define an equation for a column by selecting the options from the dropdown menu.
 As an example, a “Wins” column should just be “W” from the dropdown.
 For more complex calculations, you'll need to select multiple elements to create your equations.
 For example, the equation for Pts in Association Football would be W x 3 + D.